Because real biometrics don't just say "CONFIRMED."

 - In fact, the only real use the 3D display is when the resident whiz girl has a Eureka Moment realizing that the only way for the interface to run so smoothly was for it to be hard-wired to another building full of computers.(I guess the folks at Jurassic Park ran out of budget for supercomputers when it came time to set up the convenience store.)

-- Besides, the computers shown in the movie belong to the Macintosh Quadra series that didn't run Unix but Mac OS 7 and 8.
+- Besides, the computers shown in the movie belong to the Macintosh Quadra series, which did have a UNIX OS available from Apple called A/UX, but was more likely to have Mac OS 7 and 8 instead.

 - Bridget Jones's Diary, featuring messages displayed one letter at a time.
 This is actually real, if outdated.
 You can still find programs that allow for realtime chat that show exactly what is typed, when it's typed, but your average person wouldn't use one.